leonardomaccari/fromdiff/README.md

 The genlist.py file just creates a test JSON list.
 The main.py file just shows how to use it.

 The interactiveaggregator.py is more practically useful.
-It takes a JSON list, produces the ranking, then it lets you aggregate interactively the lines that matched better in the algorithm.
+It takes a mailbox file, extract the From fields, produces the ranking, then it lets you aggregate interactively the lines that matched better in the algorithm.
 Thus, you can produce a new JSON with a dictionary of the kind

 ```
-{
-  fromStringCopy1 : fromString,
-  fromStringCopy2 : fromString,
-  ...
+{,
+    "\"qiotr neverwanong\" <subttibual@mysttfier.com>": [
+        [
+            0.8148148148148148,
+            "name->email "
+        ],
+        [
+            "qiotrneverwanong",
+            "subttibual",
+            "mysttfier.com"
+        ],
+        [
+            "mwrksmarrs",
+            "neverwanong",
+            "neverwanong.com"
+        ],
+        "\"mwrks marrs\" <neverwanong@neverwanong.com>"
+    ],
 }
 ```
-Before saving the file it will ask you if you want to aggregate the results and detect loops, which means that if you have chosen something
+Before saving the file it will ask you if you want to aggregate the results and detect loops, which means that if you have chosen something like (i removed useless data in the next example):
-like:

 ```
 {